 - Opt for digital invoices and receipts from suppliers

 Most businesses will be more than happy to send you invoices and receipts via email instead of printing them on paper.
 Large corporations, for example, use systems such as EDS to connect directly to their accounting systems.
 In some cases, you may even get a discount from your suppliers for receiving digital invoices and receipts!
+But if you are just a startup, you might find cheaper solutions like YoozPay more appealing.
+It can process your electronic invoice in one click, and even cut your costs by 80%.

 - Scan and shred incoming documents